by Matt Paulson

 Answer: The Trinity Doctrine and Flat People!

 Please keep in mind that Jesus is God incarnated in human flesh, second person of the Trinity.
 Jesus taught the Trinity (Matt 28:19).
 See the Trinity Chart.
 This chart will help you find the Trinity doctrine in the Bible.

 Here is one analogy called the “Flat World” first suggested by a prominent Christian astronomer.

 Now, how could God make Himself known to the flat people?
 God may show up in a dream, or He could show Himself to their world.
 God could take His three-dimensional finger and place it through the flat world plane.
-What would the flat people say their God looks like from within their limited world?
+What would the flat people say that their God looks like from within their limited world?
 They would say that God looks like a circle.
 In fact, being a pessimist, you might likely say, "I can understand God as a circle, but I cannot understand or believe that God exists in three dimensions.
 That makes no sense!"
-It is very difficult for two-dimensional beings living on a two-dimensional plane to understand a three-dimensional being.
+It is very difficult for two-dimensional beings living on a two dimensional plane to understand a three-dimensional being.
 Likewise, Christians have the same difficulty.
 We are finite three-dimensional human creatures trying to explain an uncreated personal God outside our three dimensions.